multiversx/mx-sdk-specs/sdk-wallet/cookbook.md

 ## Cookbook (examples of usage)

-Create a new mnemonic and derive the first secret key.
+Generate a mnemonic and derive the first secret key:

 ```
 provider = new UserWalletProvider()